Permafrost/Tundra/README.md

         only the first item is included in the resulting pivot.
     * `$delimiter` is an optional character to use for separating the values that form a compound key, when multiple pivot keys are specified.
+If not specified, the pivot keys will be nested in the returned `IData` document.
+The delimiter `/` is reserved, and will also result in the pivot keys being nested.
   * Outputs:
-    * `$document` is the IData document pivoted representation of the given `$list`.
+    * `$document` is the `IData` document pivoted representation of the given `$list`.

 * #### tundra.list.document:prepend